RarelyCharlie/rarelycharlie.github.io/_draft/emdrinfo.md

 Your distance from the screen should be a little less than the width of the screen, so that when your eyes move from one side of the screen to the other, without moving your head, they move through an angle of about 90°.
 You cannot use a small laptop, a tablet, or any other mobile device unless you can connect it to a large screen and use the whole screen.

-If you are working live with a therapist in the room, then either the computer must have a separate keyboard, or the therapist must use a separate device (which could be a mobile device).

 On a device that does not support full screen eye movement, the eye movement settings are not available.

 #### Sounds